Graduate Program: Doctor of Philosophy

 During the first semester of full-time study, doctoral students choose a faculty advisor, who oversees the student's progress in preparing for comprehensive exams and in developing a dissertation topic.

 The Ph.D. is a research degree and requires special commitment and skills.
 While the degree is not granted for routine adherence to certain regulations, or for the successful completion of a specified number of courses, there are certain basic requirements.

-Students entering directly into the Ph.D. program are required to complete 39 credits, 36 of which are taken prior to comprehensive exams.
-All students in the Ph.D. program are required to pursue two semesters of full-time study during the first year and must, in the course of their studies, complete at least two seminars (one of which may be the Dissertation Seminar) and at least three colloquia (the Introduction to Doctoral Studies, one in the major area, and one in a minor area).
+Students in the Ph.D. program must complete a minimum of 39 credits (13 courses).
+Thirty-six credits must be completed before the oral comprehensive exam.
+All students in the Ph.D. program are required to pursue full-time study in the first year.
+Students must take at least one seminar in each of their first two years and at least three colloquia (the Introduction to Doctoral Studies, one in a major area, and one in a minor area) before the comprehensive exam.

-Usually faculty require that students take at least some formal coursework in each field and expect students to develop and master a reading list of important books and articles.
-With the approval of the advisor and the Director of Graduate Studies, students may offer, as one of the two minor areas, a discipline related to history or a topic within that cuts across traditional geographical or chronological boundaries.
-When considered necessary to a student's program, the department may require advanced-level work in a related discipline, either as a minor field or as supplemental work.
-This plan of study may be reviewed, evaluated and revised whenever necessary.
+In consultation with the examiner for each area students develop a reading list of important books and articles.
+Most faculty members require students to undertake formal coursework in preparation for the comprehensive exam.
+With the approval of the advisor and the Director of Graduate Studies, students may offer for their minor field a discipline related to history or a historical topic that cuts across traditional geographical or chronological boundaries.
+If necessary to a student’s program, the department may require advanced-level study in a related discipline, either as a minor field or as supplemental work.
+This plan of study may be reviewed, evaluated and revised as necessary.
 However, changes must be approved by the faculty advisor and the Director of Graduate Studies.

 |American History||Modern European|

 |Intellectual and Cultural||Contemporary Europe|

 |Urban||Social, Economic, and Labor|